Students and Employees

 Campus health protocols

-We are taking a comprehensive and coordinated approach to provide for our community’s health and wellness this fall.
-These include:
+We are taking a comprehensive and coordinated approach to provide for our community’s health and wellness this school year.
+These efforts include:

 - Enhanced cleaning methods and schedules across all campus classrooms, dining, transportation, and facilities.